pavpen/Vernadsky-ScientificThought/README.md

 ###Explanation:

 The input file uses UTF-8 to include the various languages in the document (English, Russian, occasionally, French and German).
-Also, all the LaTeX packages, and the macros used in the document use up all the TeX counters, and cause an overflow.
-These conditions presently require the use of `lualatex` to compile the document.
+Also, the LaTeX packages, and the macros used in the document use up all the TeX counters, and cause an overflow.
+These conditions presently require the use of LuaLaTex to compile the document.

-Unfortunately, the way lualatex comes in my Gentoo texlive installation it doesn't compile fonts, and generate metric data.
+Unfortunately, the way `lualatex` comes in my Gentoo TeX Live installation it doesn't compile fonts, and generate metric data.
 The usual `latex` does that properly, but I can't run, because of the above considerations.